annejeevan/write_a_blog_post/write_a_blog_post/blog.md

 ## Introduction

 There are many owners who are offering lodging services via Airbnb, but few get good ratings and revenues.
-I wanted to know the factors, so that I can offer the services and maximize reviews.
+I wanted to know the factors, so that I can offer the services and maximize revenue.

 ### Part I: What are the most popular areas in Santa Clara for rentals and when (weekends, days etc)?